 In addition to describing a person employed to create contractual relations between two parties1, the word 'agent' is used in at least two other senses.
 Thus it is often used in business in a non-legal sense to refer to a distributor, as in the case of the appointment of a 'sole selling agent', 'exclusive agent', or 'authorised agent'2.
-The relation so established between the appointor and appointee is usually that of vendor and purchaser3 and no contractual relationship is established between the appointor of the agent and third parties by the sale of goods by the so-called agent to
+The relation so established between the appointor and appointee is usually that of vendor and purchaser3 and no contractual relationship is established between the appointor of the agent and third parties by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL